tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ]
 {% endhighlight %}

-In an attempt to make the code more readable, the `bricks` list has been typed-out in a fashion that reflects the positioning of each brick.
-In the following order, each brick contains a column-number, fill-colour, hit-count (for indicating how many hits are required to destroy it).
+In an attempt to make the code more readable, the `bricks` list has been typed-out in a fashion that reflects the visual positioning of each brick.
+In the following order, each brick contains a: column-number; fill-colour; and hit-count (indicating how many hits are required to destroy it).
 Take the first brick as an example:
 {% highlight py %}
 [0,r,1]
 {% endhighlight %}
-The brick is positioned in column 0, has a fill of red, and requires one (more) hit to destroy.
-Of course, the row position can be inferred from the list in which it resides.
+The brick is positioned in column 0, has a fill of red, and requires one (remaining) hit to destroy.
+Of course, one can infer the row position from the list in which the brick resides.
 Add two `print()` statements to confirm this information:

 {% highlight py %}
 ...